 A cooperative is a flexible form of enterprise where the number of members can fluctuate, if necessary.
-It is a popular form of enterprise among actors, musicians and artists, for example.
 Members make decisions on new members together, and a membership cannot be bought or sold.
 Members can somewhat freely agree on their responsibilities and liabilities in the cooperative agreement drawn up during the founding of the company.